freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-63-powerful-digit-counts.md

 The 5-digit number, 16807 = 7<sup>5</sup>, is also a fifth power.
 Similarly, the 9-digit number, 134217728 = 8<sup>9</sup>, is a ninth power.

-Write function returning how many `n`-digit positive integers exist which are also an `n`th power.
+Complete the function so that is returns how many positive integers are of length `n` and an `n`th power.

 # --hints--